glauciellesa/expenseTracker/README.md

 Expense tracker is a program to control our expenses year by year, we can filter the year in which we want to check our expenses, as well as add new expenses as they arise.

+# What I'm learned

+- I've learned the good practice of a Component(small component with just one reponsabilit), how to pass Props to my components

+# What were the biggest challenges in this project?

+# How did I overcome these challenges?

 # Technologies 🏷️

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)